devilAPI/abletonPatcher/README.md

-# abletonCracker - What is this?
+# abletonPatcher - What is this?

 This is an open-source implementation of the R2R patch and `R2RLIVE.dll` of Ableton Live, written in Python.